kukuu/AGILITY/technopedia-2.md

 An out of the box support for JS, CSS, HTML, file assets, and more (perfect for React)

+## GraphQL

+Specifically, GraphQL allows you to evolve your API naturally without versioning, it provides workable documentation, it avoids the problems of over- and under-fetching, and it offers a convenient way to aggregate data from multiple sources with a single request.

 ## Apollo GraphQL

 Apollo Client is a fully-featured caching GraphQL client with integrations for React, Angular, and more.
 It allows you to easily build UI components that fetch data via GraphQL. ...
 Apollo Client can be used in any JavaScript frontend where you want to use data from a GraphQL server.

 The client is designed to help you quickly build a UI that fetches data with GraphQL, and can be used with any JavaScript front-end.

+## RUST

+Rust is a multi-paradigm system programming language focused on safety, especially safe concurrency. ...
+Rust was originally designed by Graydon Hoare at Mozilla Research, with contributions from Dave Herman, Brendan Eich, and others.

+While Rust is a general purpose language, you could write your next web app in Rust, but you wouldn't be best experiencing what it has to offer.
+Rust is a low-level language, best suited for systems, embedded, and other performance critical code.

+## Jenkins

+Used for:

+i.
+Static code analysis
+ii.
+Automated testing
+iii.
+Deploying artefacts
+Can be run as a Docker Container.

+PHP Plugins:

+i.
+PHP Unit
+ii.
+PHP CodeSniffer
+iii.
+PHPMD
+iv.
+PHPCPD
+PHP_Depend

+Use composer require -dev to find all packages here https://packagist.org/_